Self-Directed Case Study · Windows Endpoint & Server Administration

 AD DS Prerequisites Check — all checks passed

-First logon as ANIK\Administrator — domain controller promotion confirmed
+First domain-controller logon — promotion confirmed

-First logon as ANIK\Administrator — domain controller promotion confirmed
+First domain-controller logon — promotion confirmed

 PHASE 03 DHCP Server — Multi-Site Scopes for Toronto & Montreal